24 days. 24 chapters. A JOY SEEKING journey from chapter one through chapter twenty-four!

 NOTE: All scripture references are from the New International Version, unless otherwise indicated.

 Welcome Joy Seekers!
 The 2018 – 2020 Countdown to Christmas Through the Gospel of Luke reached many visitors and readers with the joy and hope of the gospel story.
-This little adventure I launced in 2018 will now be in book form for 2021.
+This little adventure I launched in 2018 will now be in book form for 2021.
 Sign up here and I will update you on the release date.
-Thank you so much to everyone who read my blog posts in 2020 and engaged in the joy filled journey of the greatest story every told!
+Thank you so much to everyone who read my blog posts in 2020 and engaged in the joy filled journey through the greatest story every told!

 Enjoy the teaser of chapter one below!

 I discovered a wonderful Christmas tradition a few years ago and am delighted to share it here with you.
 The gospel of Luke is full of joy, from the opening phrases until the final words of the book of Luke.

 Beginning December 1st, together let’s read one chapter of Luke each day through December 24th.
 24 days.
 24 chapters.
 Perfect!